-Travel & Words offers two conference tracks―Beginning and Experienced―to meet the specific learning needs of attendees.
+Travel and Words offers two conference tracks―Beginning and Experienced―to meet the specific learning needs of attendees.
 Both tracks will attend the general session, panel discussions, speaker presentations, group meals and networking events.

 Beginning writers and bloggers will attend the Beginning Track, with five workshops focused on the basics of launching a successful travel writing career.
 Think of it as Travel Writing 101.
 They will also attend a Q&A session with magazine editors.